 Recent Changes: Presidential Announcement on Deferred Action

-President Obama recently made important changes to our immigration law.
+In recent years, President Obama made important changes to our immigration law.
 This announcement provided temporary relief from deportation, including work authorization, to millions of immigrant parents of citizen children.
 To qualify for this deferred action, the parent must have been in the United States for five years, not have various convictions, pay taxes, and register with the United States Customs and Immigration Service.
 Under court challenge and the new administration it is uncertain this relief will come into fruition.
+Under the current administration this relief has been halted but there may be legislation in the works to codify this relief.
 Call TATE BYWATER today and schedule a consultation.

 Your company needs bright, talented individuals to grow and succeed.
 When these individuals are foreign nationals, business immigration attorneys can help you bring these individuals to the United States.
 We represent businesses, both large and small, in every aspect, including: obtaining labor certificates and national interest waivers, obtaining both immigrant and non-immigrant visas.
 Additionally, we help individuals with exceptional ability and investors who don’t require corporate sponsorship.
 The following are examples of individuals eligible for immigration.